waprin/waprin.github.io/_posts/2022-12-7-simpest-app-that-makes-money.md

 Overall, I expected some controversy and some negativity.
 This app mainly was an experiment to make money and learn more about making watchOS apps.
 If it fails, it’s not too big a deal.

 However, I did get a few sales.
 That will motivate me to keep chipping away at improving it since I still have many ideas to improve both the product and the marketing.
-I want to move to a subscription model so there can be some recurring revenue, so get the lifetime purchase while you still can if you’re interested.
+I want to move to a subscription model so there can be some recurring revenue, so if you happen to be intersted in the app, get the lifetime purchase while you still can.

 ### Other Lessons Learned